-As coal production is not occurring in Denmark, the total amount of coal used is included in the import statistics provided by DEA (DEA 2020b).
+Coal production is not occurring in Denmark.
+The annual total amount of coal used are included in the import statistics provided by DEA (DEA 2021b).
 Coal is primarily used in power plants, and the annual fluctuations in the import rates mainly owe to variations in electricity import/export and temperature variations.
-The time series show a decreasing trend due to a shift of fuels in power and heat production from coal and oil to natural gas, waste and biomass.
+The time series show a decreasing trend due to a shift of fuels in power and heat production from coal and oil to natural gas, waste and biomass (Figure 3.4.1).